-- The most substantial environmental differentiators of B7-Revised compared with B7/C9T are the following: - More wetland and park impacts associated with the A-2 Station and park and ride - More pollutant-generating impervious surface related to A-2 Station and park-and-ride - Change in visual quality overall at the A-2 Station and park-and-ride - More disturbance of special-status fish species and good quality stream habitat in Sturtevant Creek - The A-2 Station requires a number of mitigation measures at Bellevue Way: - Ramp access into station from east side of Bellevue Way - Additional right-turn lane at north end of SE 30th Street - Traffic signal to control the southbound and eastbound movements at the intersection of Bellevue Way and SE 30th Street - Third lane on the southbound approach on Bellevue Way to SE 30th Street
+- The most substantial environmental differentiators of B7-Revised compared with B7/C9T are the following: - More wetland and park impacts associated with the A-2 Station and park and ride - The A-2 station would result in the displacement of 12 residences in the Enatai neighbourhood - More pollutant-generating impervious surface related to A-2 Station and park-and-ride - Change in visual quality overall at the A-2 Station and park-and-ride - More disturbance of special-status fish species and good quality stream habitat in Sturtevant Creek - The A-2 Station requires a number of mitigation measures at Bellevue Way: - Ramp access into station from east side of Bellevue Way - Additional right-turn lane at north end of SE 30th Street

-- Pocket lane on Bellevue Way northbound south of station access - Acceleration lane onto Bellevue Way northbound - The provision of a dedicated freight corridor in the BNSF corridor represents a similar cost to the shared track scheme and provides fewer restrictions on Sound Transit and the freight operator in operating in the corridor. - The construction method for the Mercer Slough crossing will require further work to develop a robust solution and to address WSDOTs concerns regarding risk to their existing facilities.
+- Traffic signal to control the southbound and eastbound movements at the intersection of Bellevue Way and SE 30th Street - Third lane on the southbound approach on Bellevue Way to SE 30th Street - Pocket lane on Bellevue Way northbound south of station access - Acceleration lane onto Bellevue Way northbound - The provision of a dedicated freight corridor in the BNSF corridor represents a similar cost to the shared track scheme and provides fewer restrictions on Sound Transit and the freight operator in operating in the corridor. - The construction method for the Mercer Slough crossing will require further work to develop a robust solution and to address WSDOTs concerns regarding risk to their existing facilities.